 - Boil and bite or mouth-formed: Requires heating in warm water and then the user bites into the warm plastic.
 The fit is not as precise and the heating process will also reduce the longevity of the mouthguard.
 Discuss this option with your dentist.

-- Custom Made: Your dentist takes an impression of your mouth and the mouthguard is fabricated from a cast model of your teeth.
-It is the most durable option, can be modified for specific sports and patient-need, and does not interfere with speech or breathing.
+- Custom-made: Your dentist takes an impression of your mouth and the mouthguard is fabricated from a cast model of your teeth.
+It is the most durable option, can be modified for specific sports and patient’s needs and does not interfere with speech or breathing.

 Once your mouthguard has been properly fitted, proper care for your mouthguard will help it take care of your teeth longer, including:

 - Rinsing your mouthguard under cold water after each use and air-dry.
 Occasionally clean it with mild soap and water or mouthwash.

 - Storing your mouthguard in a plastic container when not in use to avoid damage due to excessive heat and cold.

 - Wearing your mouthguard properly.
 Do not cut or alter it and do not chew on it.